pat/lipwig/README.markdown

 # Lipwig

-Lipwig is a small tool that for sending bulk emails in a slightly more friendly vibe than BCC'ing everyone.
+Lipwig is a small tool for sending bulk emails in a slightly more friendly vibe than BCC'ing everyone.

 ## Why?